-To know the width of the generated pulse, $t_d$ should be measured.
-The estimation process of $t_d$ is explained in the following.
+Meanwhile, t_d is influenced by manufacturing variability as mentioned above, and then t_d should be measured after fabrication to assess the width of the generated pulse.
+The assessment process of t_d is explained in the following.
 The circuit is configured to oscillate by changing the select signal of the left MUX.
 The oscillating period T of the path without delay circuit (Fig. 6(b)) is calculated from the counts in the large-bit counter.
-Similarly, the oscillating period T' of the path including $t_d$ (Fig. 6(c)) is calculated.
-Based on these two oscillating periods, $t_d$ is obtained by
+Similarly, the oscillating period T' of the path including t_d (Fig. 6(c)) is calculated.
+Based on these two oscillating periods, t_d is obtained by